How to sign up and join

 2. Identify patterns -- Any beat or song can be deconstructed and/or simplified to the point where anyone could play it.
 This is the key that unlocks coordination.

-3. Play slowly and count out loud -- Verbally speaking the beat accelerates learning.
+3. Play slowly and count out loud -- Verbally speaking what you're trying to play accelerates learning.
 Play slowly so you get it right the first time!

 4. Isolate and loop the hard part -- Repeating the beat, or even a portion of the beat, until you can play the coordination challenge correctly without thinking about it or looking at the music.